riziuzi/Customer_segmentation/README.md

 ### Customer Segmentation

 For customer segmentation, we implement the K-means clustering algorithm.
-The optimal number of clusters is determined through the elbow method and silhouette analysis (Kodinariya & Makwana, 2013).
+The optimal number of clusters is determined through the elbow method and silhouette analysis.

 ### Purchase Prediction